cosmos/ibc/spec/ics-020-fungible-token-transfer/README.md

 Feb 3, 2020 - Revisions to handle acknowledgements of success & failure

 Feb 24, 2020 - Revisions to infer source field, inclusion of version string

+July 27, 2020 - Re-addition of source field

 ## Copyright